10 Reasons Why Chenille Plant is Dying and their Remedies

 7. Too little light

-Too little light for plant means that the plant cannot make enough food for growth and development which results in stunted growth and death of the plant.
+Adequate light is necessary for photosynthesis, the process by which plants make food needed for growth and energy.
+Too little light means that the plant cannot make enough food for growth and development which results in slow growth and death of the plant.

 How to fix it